Part 2: Calibration & Imaging of J1849+3024

 print('Peak %6.3f Jy/beam, rms %6.4f mJy/beam, S/N %6.0f' % (peak, rms*1e3, peak/rms))

-• If you are happy, execute step 19.
-The last commands generates the amp/phase versis uv distance plots from before.
-The parameters for this have been set for you
+• If you are happy, proceed with step 19.
+The last command generates the amp/phase versus $uv$ distance plots from earlier.
+The parameters for this have been set for you.

 I managed to get a large increase of S/N to $S_p = 0.244\,\mathrm{Jy\,beam^{-1}}$, $\sigma=0.202\,\mathrm{mJy\,beam^{-1}}$, $\mathrm{S/N}= 1205$.

-• Using imview, open up the first target image and the self-calibrated images and see how the self-calibration process has improves the image fidelity and especially the noise profile
+• Using imview/CARTA, open the first target image along with the self-calibrated images and observe how the self-calibration process has improved the image fidelity, particularly regarding the noise profile.

-This concludes this section of the tutorial and you've made your first calibrated image of a target source, and learnt how to structure a simple calibration script.
-If you'd like to continue using this data then here are a few suggestions for extensions.
+This concludes this section of the tutorial.
+You've created your first calibrated image of a target source and learnt how to structure a simple calibration script.
+If you'd like to continue using this data, here are a few suggestions for extensions.

-• Experiment with different weightings e.g. uniform, robust, to see if you can resolve the jet structure shown on the long N-S baselines
+• Experiment with different weightings, such as uniform and robust, to determine if you can resolve the jet structure displayed on the long N-S baselines.

-• Continue with self-calibration with finer solution intervals to see if you can push the S/N even further!
+• Continue self-calibrating with finer solution intervals to determine if you can enhance the S/N even further.

-Otherwise, lets move onto part 3 where you shall make your own calibration script from scratch and calibrate our other phase-cal target pair we split out in part 1
+Otherwise, let's move on to part 3, where you will create your own calibration script from scratch and calibrate the other phase calibrator-target pair we separated in part 1.

 Part 3: Calibration & imaging of 3C345